bartholomej/material-scrolltop/README.md

 ### Manual install (download)

-If you want the latest stable version, get the latest release [latest release](https://github.com/bartholomej/material-scrollTop/releases/latest) from the releases page.
+If you want the latest stable version, get the [latest release](https://github.com/bartholomej/material-scrollTop/releases/latest) from the releases page.

-## Demo
+## Demo (example)
 Download the [latest release](https://github.com/bartholomej/material-scrollTop/releases/latest) and take a look at `demo/index.html`

 ## Usage